jariarkko/arch-model-t/draft-arkko-farrell-arch-model-t.md

     - ins: L. Howard
     - ins: T. Hardie
    seriesinfo: "Unpublished work, https://github.com/stackevo/endpoint-draft/blob/master/draft-trammell-whats-an-endpoint.md"

 --- abstract

 Communications security has been at the center of many security improvements in the Internet.
 The goal has been to ensure that communications are protected against outside observers and attackers.

 This memo suggests that the existing threat model, while important and still valid, is no longer alone sufficient to cater for the pressing security issues in the Internet.
 For instance, it is also necessary to protect systems against endpoints that are compromised, malicious, or whose interests simply do not align with the interests of the users.
 While such protection is difficult, there are some measures that can be taken.

-It is particularly important to ensure that as we continue to develop Internet technology, non-communications security related threats are properly understood.
+It is particularly important to ensure that as we continue to develop Internet technology, non-communications security related threats, and privacy issues, are properly understood.

 --- middle